 I have created a route map of the journey in Google Maps and marked the approximate position each photograph was created from.
 This is for interest only.
 Please DO NOT attempt to stop at the marked points, it is very dangerous.

 This project is a call to action.
 It is the result of years of work, self reflection and reflection on South Africa as a nation.
 It is a plea to South Africans to recognise and respect each other as people.
 To set aside differences and embrace each other as South African first and foremost.
 It is an attempt to show the rest of the world some of the challenges that South Africa faces as a nation.
 It is a request that you, the reader, the detached observer, discard your preconceived ideas about South Africa and look deeper.
 South Africa is a nation divided.
-There are eleven official languages representative of the cultural diversity of the country.
+There are eleven official languages representative of the cultural diversity of the country with numerous cultures not included.
 It is a complex situation with no quick fix.
 It will take decades to uplift.

 It starts with you.